AswiniKrishna05/flutter-firebase-auth/README.md

 **Objective**: Build a Flutter module that includes the above features, using Firebase Auth & Firestore, with proper input validation and navigation flows.

 ---

-Thanks for reviewing this module!
-Feel free to use this template for future demos or evaluations.